 Not far from Joplin, tiny Pierce City and Stockton rebuilt piece by piece after tornadoes reduced much of their prized downtowns to rubble, killing four.
 Greensburg, Kan., did the same, starting over after a 2007 twister leveled the town and killed 11.

 The rebirths took years of hard work, partnerships and plain old stubborn faith.
 Some of the projects are still unfolding.
-Yet they offer a hopeful testament about beginning anew after a disaster, even if the other towns didn't face the scale of death and decimation rendered by Sunday's tornado that killed at least 126 people and by some estimates injured more than 900.
+Yet they offer a hopeful testament about beginning anew after a disaster, even if the other towns didn't face the scale of death and decimation rendered by Sunday's tornado that killed at least 125 and by some estimates more than 900 injured.

 Joplin's half-mile-wide twister took out the city's main hospital, the high school and possibly thousands of homes.
 The Walmart was flattened, along with the Home Depot.
 Hundreds of businesses and industrial buildings were lost.
 And an untold number of vehicles — from cars to tractor-trailers, even the hospital helicopter — were mangled.

 City Manager Mark Rohr said planners are already plotting a comeback, vowing Joplin "will recover stronger than when we began."

 President Barack Obama has declared disasters in Jasper and Newton counties, and a key House panel has approved a $1 billion aid package to make sure federal disaster-relief accounts don't run out before the end of the budget year in September.

 Rep. Robert Aderholt, an Alabama Republican, said the move would ensure there's enough money for victims of the Joplin tornado, as well as those suffering from flooding along the Mississippi River and last month's twisters that swept across Alabama.